 Other performance sales metrics that we discussed throughout this article would apply as well but at different stages of accomplishing your primary objective and secondary goals.

 While it’s okay to switch metrics as your campaign progresses, you don’t want to keep stacking Sales KPI on top of Sales KPI.
 Try to stick to five right sales metrics at any one time or as many as eight if you must.

 Studying too few metrics can generate information that looks really black and white but often lacks supporting context to really mean much.
 Too many metrics complicates everything, so keep to that sweet spot of about five.

 Watch and Update Metrics as Needed

-Remember, just because you chose a set of metrics now doesn’t mean you’re locked in with those same ones forever.
-The evolution of your campaign could call for different metrics, as would selecting a new primary objective.
+Remember, just because you chose a set of sales metrics now doesn’t mean you’re locked in with those same ones forever.
+The evolution of your campaign could call for different performance sales metrics, as would selecting a new primary objective.

 How to Track Sales KPI in a CRM

 Your company likely already uses a customer relationship management software or CRM like the free one offered by EngageBay to automate and simplify business processes as well as enable customer retention and exceptional customer service/customer support.

 Your smart KPI should play nicely with this software, allowing you to generate CRM metrics that will drive your business forward.